Adding content to new site

 The photos associated with events display underneath the title in the teasers that appear on pages for which the event was created or tagged.
 Once on the event page, the photo does appear at the bottom and this cannot be changed.
 We will note the request as we work to stylize the event pages in the future.

-For other documents that are not program or educational related, the current practice is to upload them to Box, and through the Box “share” button make the document available to anyone in the public who has the link.
-Then link from Extension website to the Box document.
+For documents that are not event flyers or newsletters, such as advisory meeting minutes, the current practice is to upload them to Box, and through the Box “share” button make the document available to anyone in the public who has the link.
+Then link from Extension website (e.g. from a county page or announcement) to the Box document.
 This is also a good option if you want restricted access to who can see or download a document.
+Educational documents can be uploaded by a content team, and counties can select these as “featured resources”.

 How many documents can you upload in a Program Resource?